Recognize sounds from audio - TI LaunchXL

 Great work!
 You've captured data, trained a model, and deployed it to an embedded device.
 It's time to celebrate—by pouring yourself a nice glass of water, and checking whether the sound is correctly classified by you model.

-Congratulations! you've used Edge Impulse to train a neural network model capable of recognizing a particular sound.
+Congratulations!
+You've used Edge Impulse to train a neural network model capable of recognizing a particular sound.
 There are endless applications for this type of model, from monitoring industrial machinery to recognizing voice commands.
 Now that you've trained your model you can integrate your impulse in the firmware of your own embedded device, see Running your impulse locally.
+There are examples for Mbed OS, Arduino, STM32CubeIDE, Zephyr, and any other target that supports a C++ compiler.

-Or if you're interested in more, see our tutorials on Continuous motion recognition or Responding to your voice.
+Or if you're interested in more, see our tutorials on Continuous motion recognition or Adding sight to your sensors.
 If you have a great idea for a different project, that's fine too.
 Edge Impulse lets you capture data from any sensor, build custom processing blocks to extract features, and you have full flexibility in your Machine Learning pipeline with the learning blocks.

 We can't wait to see what you'll build! 🚀